kudobuilder/kudo.dev/content/docs/features.md

 ## EXPERIMENTAL - Validating admission webhook

-In 0.9.0 version of KUDO we introduced a new experimental feature - validating admission webhook.
-When enabled, it helps to enforce consistency of our CRDs and it also makes sure that the execution plan is atomic and deterministic.
+In the 0.9.0 version of KUDO, we introduced a new experimental feature - validating the admission webhook.
+When enabled, it helps to enforce consistency of our CRs and it also makes sure that the execution plan is atomic and deterministic.

 ### Why we need this?